-Exceptional quality 19th century Salt Glazed Stoneware Pitcher made between 1831 - 1850 in Staffordshire, England, with a beautiful decorative design of calla lilies and their leaves, and a trellis pattern.
+Exceptional quality 19th century Smear Glazed Pitcher made between 1831 - 1850 in Staffordshire, England, with a beautiful decorative design of calla lilies and their leaves, and a trellis pattern.
 The detail is incredible!
-Such a pristine stoneware jug and extremely functional as well as astoundingly decorative, the handle features another flower on both sides.
+Such a pristine jug and extremely functional as well as astoundingly decorative, the handle features another flower on both sides.